Have Operations Changed For the Better?

-The simple placement of small inexpensive sensors allows companies to easily track inventory items, know their level status, check their position, therefor creating a smart warehouse.
-In addition, this application helps preventing losses and enhances the efficiency by locating items fast.
+The simple placement of small inexpensive sensors allows companies to easily track inventory items, know their level status, check their position, therefore creating a smart warehouse.
+In addition, this application helps to prevent losses and enhances efficiency by locating items fast.

 - Drone deliveries (read below)